Effective LLM Code Refinement via Property-Oriented and Structurally Minimal Feedback: More Experimental Setup

+This section details the experimental setup, including the hardware and software environment, as well as the specific parameters used for model inference during our experiments.

-\item \textbf{HumanEval~\cite{chen2021humaneval}:} A standard benchmark comprising 164 handwritten Python programming problems designed to evaluate the function-level code synthesis capabilities of LLMs.
-During the generation and refinement process, models are provided with the problem description~\cite{li2022competition} and any canonical tests accompanying the original HumanEval problem statements.
+\textbf{Benchmarks.} Following prior works \cite{zhang2024paircoder,shi2024mgdebug,chen2023selfdebug}, our evaluation utilizes three prominent code generation benchmarks: \begin{itemize} \item \textbf{HumanEval~\cite{chen2021humaneval}.} A standard benchmark comprising 164 handwritten Python programming problems designed to evaluate the function-level code synthesis capabilities of LLMs.
+During the generation and refinement process, models are provided with the problem description and any canonical tests accompanying the original HumanEval problem statements.
 Final validation is performed using the benchmark's standard hidden test cases.

-\item \textbf{MBPP~\cite{austin2021MBPP}:} This benchmark consists of approximately 500 crowd-sourced entry-level Python programming problems.
+\item \textbf{MBPP~\cite{austin2021MBPP}.} This benchmark consists of approximately 500 crowd-sourced entry-level Python programming problems.
 The models receive the problem description and the first hidden test case during the generation phase~\cite{ni2023lever}.
 Final validation is performed using the benchmark's standard hidden test cases.

-\item \textbf{LiveCodeBench~\cite{jain2024livecodebench}:} A challenging benchmark featuring problems sourced from live programming contests, often requiring more complex algorithmic reasoning, intricate I/O handling, and adherence to stricter execution constraints.
+\item \textbf{LiveCodeBench~\cite{jain2024livecodebench}.} A challenging benchmark featuring problems sourced from live programming contests, often requiring more complex algorithmic reasoning, intricate I/O handling, and adherence to stricter execution constraints.
 To ensure a comprehensive and up-to-date evaluation, we utilize the latest ``v5'' version, comprising 880 problems.
 For all problems from this benchmark, the public test cases provided with each problem description are made available to all \Tdd{} methods, including \METHOD{} and relevant baselines.

+\item \textbf{CodeContests~\cite{li2022codecontest}.} A highly competitive benchmark that assesses advanced problem-solving and algorithmic implementation skills.
+While the full dataset features thousands of problems from various competitions, our evaluation utilizes the official \texttt{valid} split, which consists of 117 problems.
+During the generation and refinement process, models are given access to the problem description along with the public (sample) test cases.
+Final validation is performed against a comprehensive set of hidden test cases, demanding solutions that are not only correct but also efficient enough to pass strict time and memory limits.

+\item \textbf{SWE-Bench~\cite{jimenez2024swebench}.} A rigorous and realistic benchmark designed to evaluate LLMs on genuine software engineering tasks.
+Our evaluation focuses on the challenging ``Verified'' split, which comprises 500 real-world bug-fixing scenarios extracted from popular GitHub repositories.
+For each task, models are provided with the full code repository, the problematic GitHub issue description, and any associated pull request information.
+Final validation is performed by executing the project's original test suite against the generated patch, requiring the fix to resolve the issue without introducing any regressions.

 \end{itemize}